 Pretty Archie is a Canadiana band from Cape Breton, Nova Scotia.
 Long time friends Brian Cathcart (Lead Vocals, Guitar), Matt McNeil (Mandolin, Guitar), Colin Gillis (Harmonica, Bass, Vocals), Redmond MacDougall (Banjo, Percussion, Vocals) and recently added Scott MacLean (Guitar, Mandolin) make up the band.
 Always jamming together growing up, they guys decided in 2012 to form a band.
 The band chose the name Pretty Archie after a local (Cape Breton) character known for playing with 2 strings outside shopping malls in any weather and not always (or ever) in key.
 The guys thought the name Pretty Archie embodied the love of playing and performing music along with representing their hometown.

 With the release of Hanging On, Pretty Archie showcase a genre-bending mix of folk, bluegrass, country, rock and vintage soul, all underpinned the band’s east coast roots, that’s absolutely impossible to pigeonhole.
+Hanging On has been nominated for Music Nova Scotia's Americana/Bluegrass Album of the Year.

 Recorded in Sydney, Nova Scotia at Soundpark Studios and co-produced by Pretty Archie and Jamie Foulds, Hanging On was tracked with a very specific approach in mind.
 “We really wanted a sound that gave us more space to breathe vs. our last record,” says Colin Gillis (harmonica/bass/vocals).
 “As opposed to putting every